wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 Instead of giving global read-only access, you can give more limited access.

-The required permissions depend on the integration and on the service you want to monitor, as shown in the table below.
-Limited access is sufficient for monitoring your AWS services.
+The required permissions depend on the integration and on the services you want to monitor, as shown in the table below.
+Limited access is sufficient for monitoring your AWS services, but you need to include the whole list of minimum required services and permissions as shown in the [example snippet](integrations_aws_overview.html#create-iam-policy-to-specify-limited-access).
 <table>
 <thead>
 <tr><th width="20%">Integration</th><th width="45%">Description</th><th width="35%">Required Permissions</th></tr>